bfv/openedge-db/README.md

 -maxport 10010
 ```

 You can use whatever ports you like.
+The in- and outside container port must be equal.
+You cannot map port the usual way (`-p 9000-9010:10000-10010` won't work).
+Consult your OpenEdge Docker expert for more details.

 ## stopping the database
 The database is gracefully shut down whenever an `SIGINT` or `SIGTERM` signal is sent to the container.